Propane Fuel Basics

 Also known as liquefied petroleum gas (LPG) or autogas, propane is a clean-burning, high-energy alternative fuel that's been used for decades to power light-, medium- and heavy-duty propane vehicles.

 Propane is a three-carbon alkane gas (C3H8).
-Stored under pressure inside a tank, propane turns into a colorless, odorless liquid.
+It is stored under pressure inside a tank and is a colorless, odorless liquid.
 As pressure is released, the liquid propane vaporizes and turns into gas that is used for combustion.
 An odorant, ethyl mercaptan, is added for leak detection.
-(See fuel properties).
+(See fuel properties.)

 Propane as an Alternative Fuel